 Forex trading = speculation with CFD contracts for various assets (I’ll talk about the CFD concept a bit later).

-Stock trading = speculation with equity instruments, including stocks, futures, options, and so on.
+Stock trading = speculation with equity instruments, including stocks, futures on stocks, and so on.

-Commodity trading = speculation with physical goods, when you bought a product at one place at a low price and sold it at another place at a greater cost.
-I will not discuss the commodity trading business in this training; I mention it just to make an example in order to understand the logic.
+Commodity trading = speculation with physical goods when you bought a product at one place at a low price and sold it at another place at a greater cost.
+I will not discuss the commodity trading business in this training; I mention it just to make an example to understand the logic.

 Where does the money come from when you trade forex (or something else)?

-If you set out to start trading forex, it is important that you understand that your earnings come from the difference between a financial instrument’s purchase price and its sale price (CFD contracts, in our case).
+If you set out to start trading forex, you must understand that your earnings come from the difference between a financial instrument’s purchase price and its sale price (CFD contracts, in our case).